zzz2002/Certbot_TLSAgen_Hook/README.md

 ## Operating as a Renew-Hook

-After a certificate has been renewed and new certificates generated, certbot calls any "renew-hooks" that have been specified to be run, once for each successfully renewed certificate.
-The "hook" is passed two arguments,
+After a certificate has been renewed and new certificates generated, certbot calls any "renew-hooks" that have been specified to be run, once for each successfully renewed certificate. ~~The "hook" is passed two arguments,~~
-1. Called **RENEWED_LINEAGE** is the location of the new certs and keys.
+1. **$RENEWED_LINEAGE** is the location of the new certs and keys.
 Currently this is usually "/etc/letsencrypt/live/*certificate-name*"
-2. Called **RENEWED_DOMAINS** which contains a space delimited list of the certificate’s domains and subdomains.
+2. **$RENEWED_DOMAINS** which contains a space delimited list of the certificate’s domains and subdomains.
 ## Standalone operation
 This program can also be run standalone, in which case it makes use of two positional parameters:
 1. **$1** acts in the same way as RENEWED_LINEAGE above.